Pakistan Trekking Permits Guide (Updated Rules)

 4. The company applies for permits

-5. Approval issued before the trek begins
+5. Approval is issued before the trek begins

 6. Take the Trekking documents and visa application on the official letterhead of the agency, and apply online